renew-la/w2-homework/README.md

 # Homework: Google Clone!

-This week, you're going to be building a clone of the Google home page, one of the mostly visited pages in the world.
+Over the next two weeks, you're going to be building a clone of the Google home page, one of the mostly visited pages in the world.
 Google itself is a successful company popular for it's highly efficient searched engine built with a meticulous algorithm.

 **The challenge is to get as far as you can in 3 hours!**